DEAKSoftware/OpenPHT-AppImage/readme.md

 2. Find the output file at `./Build/out/OpenPHT*.AppImage` and copy it to a [location of your choice](https://docs.appimage.org/user-guide/faq.html#question-where-do-i-store-my-appimages).

 3. As a test, run the `OpenPHT*.AppImage` executable from a terminal, and watch the terminal output for error messages.
 The OpenPHT log file at `~/.plexht/temp/plexhometheater.log` might also give you clues for errors.
 If the app does not run, the most likely reason will be related to a library missing from the `.AppImage` package.
 Make an issue on this repo, and we'll see what we can do about it.
+Better still, create a pull request if you have solution for a fix.

 ### Migrating OpenPHT Configuration